dzstara/radioguessr/README.md

 ### Firefox

-- Download the latest `.xpi` file from the Releases page
+Download and open the latest `.xpi` file from the [Releases page](https://github.com/dzstara/radioguessr/releases/)
-- Open [about:addons](about:addons) and drop the file over the page

 ### Chrome and other Chromium based browsers

-- Download this repo as a [ZIP file from GitHub](https://github.com/dzstara/radioguessr/archive/main.zip).
+- Download and open the latest `radioguessr.zip` file from the [Releases page](https://github.com/dzstara/radioguessr/releases/)
-- Unzip the file and you should have a folder named `radioguessr-main`.
+- Unzip the file and you should have a folder named `radioguessr`.
 - In your browser go to the extensions page (`chrome://extensions` or `edge://extensions`).
 - Enable Developer Mode.
-- Drag the `radioguessr-main` folder anywhere on the page to import it (do not delete the folder afterwards).
+- Drag the `radioguessr` folder anywhere on the page to import it (do not delete the folder afterwards).

 Note: every time you open Chrome it may warn you about running extensions in developer mode, just click ✕ to keep the extension enabled.

-## Building for Firefox
+## Development

 Requirements: